larrysaam/ImportMadeEasy/frontend/generate-icons.md

 - `icon-384x384.png` (384x384 pixels)
 - `icon-512x512.png` (512x512 pixels)

-## Using Your Existing Logo
+## Using Your Clean Logo

-You can use your existing logo from `frontend/src/assets/import.png` as the base.
+You can use your clean logo from `frontend/src/assets/cleanlogo.png` as the base.

 ### Option 1: Online Icon Generator
 1. Go to https://realfavicongenerator.net/ or https://www.pwabuilder.com/imageGenerator